transcend-io/penumbra/README.md

 });
 ```

-Note: this requires the `Content-Length` response header to be exposed.
+Note: this feature requires the `Content-Length` response header to be exposed.
 This works by adding `Access-Control-Expose-Headers: Content-Length` to the response header (read more [here](https://www.html5rocks.com/en/tutorials/cors/) and [here](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Access-Control-Expose-Headers))

 On Amazon S3, this means adding the following line to your bucket policy, inside the `<CORSRule>` block: